Skip to Main Content

 Geico and Farmers telematics programs

-Many drivers are opting to allow insurance companies to track and analyze their driving habits as part of a usage-based insurance program.
+Many drivers are opting to allow insurance companies to track and analyze their driving habits as part of a usage-based insurance (UBI) program.
 These types of insurance programs utilize telematics technology through vehicle devices or mobile applications to track your driving habits, and if you display good habits behind the wheel, you may be eligible to receive lower rates or discounts on your car insurance.
-The table below compares Geico’s DriveEasy program to Farmer’s Signal program.
+It’s worth noting that Geico ranked second and Farmers was dead last in the 2024 J.D.
+Power U.S. Auto Insurance Study on UBI programs.
+The table below compares the features of Geico’s DriveEasy program and Farmer’s Signal program.

 Geico DriveEasy Farmers Signal